-At The Fortuna and Sincil Federation, we are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs or abilities.
+At The Fortuna and Athena Federation, we are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs or abilities.
 Not all pupils with disabilities have special educational needs and not all pupils with SEN meet the definition of disability.
-At The Fortuna and Sincil Federation we pride ourselves in having a unique whole school nurturing ethos.
-Through our principals and practice we aim to provide children with essential early experiences to support their academic, social and emotional development.
-We aim to enable children to gain the understanding and strategies required in order to turn around difficult behavior that hinders their chances of success (school prospectus).
+At The Fortuna and Athena Federation we pride ourselves in having a unique whole school nurturing ethos.
+Through our principles and practice we aim to provide children with essential early experiences to support their academic, social and emotional development.
+We aim to enable children to gain the understanding and strategies required in order to turn around difficult behaviour that hinders their chances of success (school prospectus).

 Roles and responsibilities

-As The Fortuna and Sincil Federation are specialist’s school in BESD (Behavioural Emotional Social Difficulties) all of the staff are responsible for the day to day emotional and behavioural development.
+As The Fortuna and Athena Federation are specialist schools in BESD (Behavioural Emotional Social Difficulties) all of the staff are responsible for the day to day emotional and behavioural development.
 We have a strong nurture ethos and this is reflected within our provision and planning in the classes.

-Hannah Trought is the SENCo and responsible for Sincil:
+Hannah Trought is the SENCo and is responsible for Athena.